 - Neutralises yellow and gray tones in blonde hair

 - Can be a bit pricy

 How can I make my hair healthy after bleaching?

-When your hair starts to feel like hay, it’s time to double up on the TLC.
-You need good haircare products whatever hair you may have, but especially if you have bleached hair.
+When your hair starts to feel like straw, it’s time to double up on the TLC and invest in quality hair masks.
+You need good haircare products whatever hair you may have, but especially if you have color treated or brittle hair.
 Here are some tips I’ve found that worked.